James Burton: Recent career

-Burton's later career included work with Ricky Nelson, Elvis Presley, John Denver, Merle Haggard, Gram Parsons, Rodney Crowell and Emmylou Harris.
+Burton's later career included work with John Denver, Merle Haggard, Rodney Crowell, and Emmylou Harris.
 Beginning with King of America (1986), Burton recorded and toured with Elvis Costello intermittently for about a decade.
 In 1988, he was a prominent part of the acclaimed Cinemax special, Roy Orbison and Friends, A Black and White Night.
 In 1990, Burton moved back to his hometown of Shreveport permanently.

+Between 1998 and 2013, Burton played lead guitar in Elvis: The Concert which reunited some of Presley's former TCB bandmates, background singers, and Presley's orchestral conductor Joe Guercio (mostly from the "concert years" 1969–1977) live on stage.

 In fall 2004, Burton recorded Matt Lucas-Back in the Saddle Again, a sequel to the Matt Lucas album The Chicago Sessions.
 The album features rockabilly and country music, and was released in May 2006 by Ten O Nine Records.

 In 2005, Burton started the annual James Burton International Guitar Festival to raise money for his charitable foundation.
 The festival is held in the Red River District of Shreveport.

-In 2007 he was inducted into the Musicians Hall of Fame and Museum in Nashville, TN as a member of the L.A. session player group known as The Wrecking Crew.
+In 2007, he was inducted into the Musicians Hall of Fame and Museum in Nashville, TN as a member of the L.A. session player group known as The Wrecking Crew.
 In 2008, Burton was asked by Brad Paisley to play on his upcoming album Play: The Guitar Album.
-Burton went along for the ride and played on an instrumental track called "Cluster Pluck," as did Vince Gill, Steve Wariner, Redd Volkaert, Albert Lee, John Jorgenson, and Brent Mason.
+Burton was featured on an instrumental track called "Cluster Pluck", which also featured Vince Gill, Albert Lee, Steve Wariner, John Jorgenson, Brent Mason, and Redd Volkaert.
 At the 51st Grammy Awards in 2009, the song won Best Country Instrumental Performance.

-On August 22, 2009, on stage at his James Burton International Guitar Festival, James Burton was inducted into The Louisiana Music Hall of Fame.

-On July 15, 2010, Rolling Stone Magazine announced that Eric Clapton and James Burton would provide backup guitars on the track "You Can Have Her" for the Jerry Lee Lewis album Mean Old Man, scheduled for release in fall 2010.

-In 2011, Burton was named one of "Five Living Legends of Shreveport" by Danny Fox of KWKH radio.

-On June 9, 2012, Burton appeared in Shreveport at the Municipal Auditorium for a presentation of Garrison Keillor's Prairie Home Companion.